dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/demystifying-aspnet-mvc-5-error-pages-and-error-logging.md

 }</code></pre>
 <p>You can use the attribute to decorate a controller class or a particular action method.
 It supports custom error pages per exception type out of the box:</p>
 <pre><code>[HandleError(ExceptionType = typeof(SqlException), View = "DatabaseError")]]</code></pre>
-<p>In order to get the HandleErrorAttribute working you also need to turn on customErrors in your web.config:</p>
+<p>In order to get the <code>HandleErrorAttribute</code> working you also need to turn customErrors on in your web.config:</p>
 <pre><code>&lt;customErrors mode="On" /&gt;</code></pre>
 <h4>Use case</h4>
-<p>The HandleErrorAttribute is the most limited in scope.
-Many application errors will bypass it and therefore it is not ideal for generic cross application error handling.</p>
+<p>The <code>HandleErrorAttribute</code> is the most limited in scope.
+Many application errors will bypass this filter and therefore it is not ideal for global application error handling.</p>
-<p>It is a great tool for action specific error handling though (e.g. additional fault tolerance for critical action methods).</p>
+<p>It is a great tool for action specific error handling though like additional fault tolerance for a critical action method.</p>

 <h3>Controller.OnException Method</h3>
-<p>This method gets called if any action method inside the controller throws an exception.
-Unlike the HandleErrorAttribute it will also catch 404 and other HTTP error codes and doesn't require setting customErrors mode on.</p>
+<p>The <code>OnException</code> method gets invoked if an action method from the controller throws an exception.
+Unlike the <code>HandleErrorAttribute</code> it will also catch 404 and other HTTP error codes and it doesn't require customErrors to be turned on.</p>
-<p>The implementation is simple, just override the OnException method in your controller:</p>
+<p>It is implemented by overriding the <code>OnException</code> method in a controller:</p>
 <pre><code>protected override void OnException(ExceptionContext filterContext)
 {
     filterContext.ExceptionHandled = true;

     // Redirect on error:
     filterContext.Result = RedirectToAction("Index", "Error");

     // OR set the result without redirection: filterContext.Result = new ViewResult
     {
         ViewName = "~/Views/Error/Index.cshtml"
     };
 }</code></pre>
-<p>You can check if the exception has alrady been handled at an earlier stage (e.g.: the HandleErrorAttribute):</p>
+<p>With the <code>filterContext.ExceptionHandled</code> property you can check if an exception has been handled at an earlier stage (e.g. the HandleErrorAttribute):</p>
 <pre><code>if (filterContext.ExceptionHandled)
     return;</code></pre>
-<p>Many solutions on the internet suggest to create a base controller class and implement the method in one location for a generic error handler.</p>
+<p>Many solutions on the internet suggest to create a base controller class and implement the <code>OnException</code> method in one place to get a global error handler.</p>
-<p>However, the fact that it is almost as limited as the HandleErrorAttribute, it is not an ideal solution for generic error handling.
+<p>However, this is not ideal because the <code>OnException</code> method is almost as limited as the <code>HandleErrorAttribute</code> in its scope.
 You will end up duplicating your work at least in one other place.</p>
 <h4>Use case</h4>
-<p>It gives a little bit more flexibility than the HandleErrorAttribute, but it is still too limited for generic error processing.
-It seems to be popular when you need to distinguish your error handling between regular and AJAX requests on a controller level.</p>
+<p>The <code>Controller.OnException</code> method gives you a little bit more flexibility than the <code>HandleErrorAttribute</code>, but it is still tied to the MVC framework.
+It is useful when you need to distinguish your error handling between regular and AJAX requests on a controller level.</p>

 <h3>Application_Error event</h3>
-<p>The Applicatoin_Error method is far more generic than the previous two options.
+<p>The <code>Application_Error</code> method is far more generic than the previous two options.
 It is not limited to the MVC scope any longer and needs to be implemented in the Global.asax.cs:</p>
 <pre><code>protected void Application_Error(Object sender, EventArgs e)
 {
     var raisedException = Server.GetLastError();

     // Process exception
 }</code></pre>
 <p>If you've noticed it doesn't come from an interface, an abstract class or an overriden method.
-It is purely convention based, similar like the Page_Load event in ASP.NET Web Forms applications.</p>
+It is purely convention based, similar like the <code>Page_Load</code> event in ASP.NET Web Forms applications.</p>
 <p>Any unhandeled exception within ASP.NET will bubble up to this event.
 There is also no concept of routes anymore (because it is outside the MVC scope).
 If you want to redirect to a specific error page you have to know the exact URL or configure it to co-exist with customErrors or httpErrors.</p>
 <h4>Use case</h4>
 <p>In terms of generic error logging this is a great place to start with!
 It will capture all errors which haven't been handled at an earlier stage.
 But be careful, if you have used controller exception handling and set <code>filterContext.ExceptionHandled = true</code> then the exception will not bubble up to Applicatoin_Error.</p>